BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Method

 \subsection{Text-guided Triplane Generator (TTG)}

-Upon determining the centers of the 3D Gaussians, we need to obtain the other four attributes.
+After determining the centers of the 3D Gaussians, we need to obtain the other four attributes.
 To efficiently assign features to each Gaussian, \textbf{the objective of TTG} is to \textbf{\textit{generate an implicit spatial representation in space}}, represented by the triplane.
-Therefore, we design a novel and highly efficient triplane generator, whose input is also the text prompts.
+Thus, we design a novel and highly efficient triplane generator that takes text prompts as input.

 \textbf{One challenge} is that the previous triplane generation approaches, such as EG3D~\cite{chan2022efficient} and Instant3D~\cite{li2023instant3d}, exhibit the problem of spatial inhomogeneity, as shown in Fig.~\ref{fig:triplane_conv}.
 Since they directly segment a feature map into three feature maps along the channel dimension, only a few areas are computed together.
 For example, the position (0, 0) in the 2D space is unfolded to (0, 0, :), (0, :, 0), and (:, 0, 0), denoted by \textbf{blue} color in Fig.~\ref{fig:triplane_conv}.
 Taking $1 \times 1$ \textit{Conv} as an example, only these three areas are calculated together.
 On the contrary, (0, 0, :) is hardly possible to be calculated with (0, :, 1), because they do not appear at the same pixel in the 2D feature map.
 The same applies to the $3 \times 3$ \textit{Conv}.
 This means that only a few areas share the same spatial information, while the others do not, thus causing spatial inhomogeneity. \textit{For this, a simple yet effective way is to apply three generators (without sharing weights).}